cavalryjim/Using-Python-To-Access-Web-Data/README.md

 The code contacts Geo JSON API to retrieve information about a specific location in JSON format and parses that data, and retrieves the first `place_id` from the JSON.
 A place ID is a textual identifier that uniquely identifies a place as within Google Maps.

+ My blog on this topic can be found [here](http://www.aashitak.com/data%20science/Scraping-data)